Navarre

-Navarre is in the transition zone between Green Spain and semi-arid interior areas, and thus its landscapes vary widely across the region.
+Navarre is in the transition zone between the green Cantabrian Coast and semi-arid interior areas and thus its landscapes vary widely across the region.
 Being in a transition zone also produces a highly variable climate, with summers that are a mix of cooler spells and heat waves, and winters that are mild for the latitude.
-Navarre is one of the historic Basque districts: its Basque features are conspicuous in the north, but virtually absent on the southern fringes.
+Navarre is considered by Basque nationalists to be one of the historic Basque provinces: its Basque features are conspicuous in the north, but virtually absent on the southern fringes.
 The best-known event in Navarre is the annual festival of San Fermín held in Pamplona in July.

 Toponymy

 The first documented use of a name resembling Navarra, Nafarroa, or Naparroa is a reference to navarros, in Eginhard's early-9th-century chronicle of the feats of the Holy Roman Emperor Charlemagne, describing his intrusion to the Ebro river.
 Other Royal Frankish Annals feature nabarros.
 There are two proposed etymologies for the name.